San Jacinto, Pangasinan: Etymology

 Padre Herminigildo Milgar founded the town on August 17, 1598, which was named after Hyacinth of Poland, canonized on April 17, 1594, by Pope Clement VIII.

 History

-San Jacinto became a municipality in 1601, one of the oldest towns in Pangasinan.
+San Jacinto was founded by Padre Herminigildo Milgar on August 17, 1598.
+It became a municipality in 1601, one of the oldest towns in Pangasinan.

+On October 8, 1903, Urbiztondo was absorbed by the municipality of Manaoag by virtue of Philippine Commission Act No. 931.
+It was later separated as a re-established municipality on October 31, 1906.

 Geography

 San Jacinto is situated 28.37 km from the provincial capital Lingayen, and 207.23 km from the country's capital city of Manila.

 Barangays

 San Jacinto is politically subdivided into 19 barangays.
 Each barangay consists of puroks, and some have sitios.